iterate-ch/docs/mountainduck/preferences.md

 ## Notifications

 Set which type of notifications you want to receive.
 Alternatively, you can choose *Open System Preferences* to disable the notifications all together.
-The following types of notifications can be toggled:
-- **Filesystem mounted**.
-The volume is now connected.
-- **Filesystem unmounted**.
-The volume has been disconnected.
-- **Pause Sync**.
-Synchronization has paused due to the server not reachable because of a network or login error.
-- **Resume Sync**.
-Synchronization has automatically resumed as after reachability change.
-- **File Added**.
-New file has been found on the server not previously synced.
-- **File Deleted**.
-File has been deleted on the server previously synced.
-- **File Updated**.
-File has been updated on the server previously synced.
-- **File Uncached**.
-File previously cached for offline access has been purged.
-- **Download complete**.
-File download completed in the background.
-- **Upload complete**.
-File upload completed in the background.
-- **Sync Error**.
-Error synchronizing file because of a server error response.
-- **Sync Conflict**.
-Error synchronizing file because of a sync conflict.

 ```{image} _images/Notification_Preferences.png
 :alt: Notification Preferences